 This year I decided to try something a little different and applied this light oak oil finish from Cuprinol.
-It cost about £15 for 1l and should protect the wood for at least another year or two.
+It cost about £15 for 1l and should protect the wood for at least another couple of years.
 Bear in mind this bench sits out in the rain all year round it’s money well spent.
 My sister told me her bench didn’t last 2 years from new but that’s because she doesn’t treat it.

 It makes the majority of sanding jobs much easier, just make sure you have plenty of spare pads.
 I purchased a multi pack from eBay which saved a fair bit compared to buying in a store.

 To sand the whole bench took just over an hour and I used 3 x 60 grit and 2 x 120 grit sand pads.
 Remember to always sand in the direction of the wood grain.

 Again make sure you apply along the grain and ensure extra attention is applied to the end grains and around the feet.
-One coat should do it.
+One coat can be sufficient but for added protection I would apply two coats.
 And that’s it.
 Some may prefer to use a clear oil and some may prefer a different brand or type including a teak oil.
 All will give a good finish and prolong the life of your furniture.

 And here is the before and after:

 If your’e a fan of restoration projects, check out my banister restoration… What a mess!

 Here are some more of my home DIY project to inspire you: